-Mychal Denzel Smith is a blogger at TheNation.com and a Knobler Fellow at the Nation Institute.
+Mychal Denzel Smith is a contributing writer at The Nation, a blogger at TheNation.com and a Knobler Fellow at the Nation Institute.
 He is also a freelance writer and social commentator.
 His work on race, politics, social justice, pop culture, hip hop, mental health, feminism and black male identity has appeared in various publications, including The Guardian, Ebony, theGrio, the Root, Huffington Post and GOOD.

 How Bill de Blasio can help solve the twin problems of over-policing and under-educating in one swoop